tmgthb/Stream-responses/README.md

 # Stream GPT-4, ChatGPT and GPT-3.5 responses & Deploy Streamlit apps
 The code is to demonstrate usage of streaming with GPT-4 API, ChatGPT API and InstructGPT (GPT-3.5.) models.
+See as well Streamlit-app.

 ## Pre-requisites:
 The approach uses only openai and time libraries and re-prints the streams using print(end='', flush=True):